 A traditional summer celebration, the annual Indiana State Fair has been entertaining visitors from far and wide for 160 years.
 The fair attracts huge crowds with delicious eats, animal interactions, free performances, games, and more than two weeks of thrilling events and programmes that cater for all tastes.

 Penrod Arts Fair (September)

-Known as “Indiana’s Nicest Day”, this arts fair on the lovely grounds of the Indianapolis Museum of Art actually spans a full weekend showcasing more than 300 artists, with six stages of entertainment, performances by over 75 arts-related non-profits, and a large kids area.
+Known as 'Indiana’s Nicest Day', this arts fair on the lovely grounds of the Indianapolis Museum of Art actually spans a full weekend showcasing more than 300 artists, with six stages of entertainment, performances by more than 75 arts-related non-profits, and a large kids area.
 Beer lovers will also enjoy sampling a few brews at the Indiana Craft Beer Garden.

 Circle of Lights (November)

 You know it’s time to get into the holiday spirit by the time Indianapolis's ultimate tradition, Circle of Lights, rolls around.
 More than 100,000 people gather on the Friday following Thanksgiving to enjoy holiday performances in the lead up to the lighting of the Soldiers and Sailors Monument, when 4,784 lights are lit to ring in the holiday season.

 As mentioned, Indy is a sports-mad city, and football forms a huge part of the sports calendar, culminating in the Big Ten – the ultimate football conference in the Midwest, which Indy plays host to every year.
 Football fans look forward to the event all year, when the best of the Midwest compete at the Lucas Oil Stadium for Big Ten bragging rights.

 ►To learn more about the best attractions in Indy check out the See and Do in Indianapolis page

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Indianapolis.
 Please contact us if you'd like to contribute.